 Step 3: Determine Your Repayment Plan

 For private loans, the repayment plan is set at the time you borrow the funds — usually 10 to 20 years.
 For federal loans, there are several options available depending on the total amount borrowed and your ability to repay the loans.
+Federal repayment options fall into two categories: fixed monthly payments or plans based on your income.
 The different plans are briefly described below, but you should review the full details at StudentAid.gov before selecting one.

 Standard Repayment

-120 fixed, monthly payments (10 years).
+You would pay 120 fixed monthly payments over 10 years.
 You’ll pay the least amount of interest on this plan.

 Graduated Repayment

-120 monthly payments (10 years).
-Payments start lower than the standard plan, but increase every two years and will be higher than the Standard Plan amount in the second half of the loan period.
+You would pay 120 graduated monthly payments over 10 years.
+Payments start lower than the standard plan and increase every two years.
+Payments will be higher than the Standard Plan amount in the second half of the loan repayment period.
 You will pay more interest than you would on the Standard Repayment plan.

 Extended Repayment

-300 fixed, monthly payments over 25 years.
-Your monthly payment will be lower than on the Standard Repayment plan, but you will pay significantly more interest over the life of the loan.
+If you have over $30,000 in outstanding Direct Loans, you would have 300 fixed or graduated monthly payments over 25 years.
+Your monthly payment will be lower than the Standard Repayment plan, but you will pay significantly more interest over the life of the loan.

 SAVE Repayment Plan